Laurazepam/titletoimagebot/README.md

 Roboto-Emoji is a custom font I created in FontForge that adds support for emojis

+Gif Processing is failing in multiple areas.
+Working on it as much as I can.

 ```
 usage: bot.py [-h] [-d] [-l] limit interval